Jonatan-Gani/sys_monitoring/README.md

 1. Open Telegram and search for "BotFather".
 2. Start a chat with BotFather and type `/newbot`.
 3. Follow the instructions to set a name and username for your bot.
 4. After creation, you will receive the bot token.
-Save it for later use.
+KEEP BOT TOKEN PRIVATE AND NEVER SHARE IT!

 ### **2. Get Your Chat ID**